 This is one of the essential factors influencing loan underwriting.
 A credit score reflects your creditworthiness and shows how prudent you've been in managing and repaying past loans.
 A high credit score of 750 and above indicates you as a responsible borrower.

 This enhances your creditworthiness and helps you avail of a loan at competitive interest rates.
 On the other hand, a poor score can throw the entire borrowing exercise off track.
 Paying bills on time and serving existing EMIs without default can boost your CIBIL score.
-As per regulations, you can check your credit score for free once a year from each of India's four credit information companies – TransUnion CIBIL, Equifax, HighMark and Experian.
+As per regulations, you can check your credit score for free once a year from each of India's four credit information companies – TransUnion CIBIL, Equifax, HighMark and My Account.

 Just like your credit score, your income plays a crucial role in the underwriting process.
 Most lenders fix a certain income below which they usually don't lend.
 Since loan repayment is one of their top priorities, they want to ensure that you have an adequate income to help you easily serve the EMIs.